Pareto Optimal Model Selection in Linear Bandits: EXPERIMENTS

-\cref{fig:non_expressive} shows experimental results conducted \emph{without} an expressive action set. \cref{fig:non_expressive}(a) provides an illustration of how regret curves of different algorithms increase.
-The experiment is run with the intrinsic dimension $d_\star = 12$, which results in a hardness level $\alpha \approx 0.32$.
-Although with possible mis-specifications, \linucbPlus greatly outperforms both \linucb and \smoothCorral, and enjoys much smaller variance. \linucbPlus has almost flatten its regret curve, while the regret curve of both \linucb and \smoothCorral keep increasing at certain slopes. \cref{fig:non_expressive}(b) demonstrates the performance of algorithms with respect to different intrinsic dimensions.
-We run experiments with $d_\star \in \{5,10,15,20,25,30, 35\}$, and mark the corresponding $\alpha$ values in the plot. \linucbPlus consistently outperforms \linucb and \smoothCorral across all $\alpha$s and enjoys smaller variance.
-These results indicate that \linucbPlus can be practically applied without an expressive action set, at least in some natural settings (as those used to generate \cref{fig:non_expressive}).
-The curve of \linucb is not changing with respect to $\alpha$ since it always works in the ambient dimension.
-Possible reasons for the relatively poor performance of \smoothCorral include: (1) maintaining multiple base algorithms hurts its overall empirical performance; (2) the algorithm suffers two regrets for each update in order to construct smoothed base algorithms \citep{pacchiano2020model}.
+We first conduct experiments \emph{without} an expressive action set (i.e., without \cref{assumption:action_set}).
+We consider a regret minimization problem with time horizon $T = 2500$ and a bandit instance consists of $K=1200$ arms selected uniformly at random in the $d=600$ dimensional unit ball.
+We set reward parameter $\theta_\star = [1/\sqrt{d_\star}, \dots, 1/\sqrt{d_\star}, 0, \dots, 0]^\top \in \R^d$ for any intrinsic dimension $d_\star$ (see \cref{app:experiment} for experiments with other choices of $\theta_\star$).
+To prevent lengthy exploration over exploitation, we consider Gaussian noises with zero means and $0.1$ standard deviations.
+We evaluate each algorithm on $100$ independent trials and average the results. \cref{fig:non_expressive_curve} shows how regret curves of different algorithms increase.
+The experiment is run with intrinsic dimension $d_\star = 12$, which corresponds to a hardness level $\alpha \approx 0.32$. \linucbPlus outperforms all other algorithms (except \linucbOracle), and enjoys the smallest variance. \linucbPlus (almost) flatten its regret curve at early stages, indicating that it has learned the true reward parameter. \cref{fig:non_expressive_alpha} illustrates the performance of algorithms with respect to different intrinsic dimensions.
+We run experiments with $d_\star \in \{5,10,15,20,25,30, 35\}$, and mark the corresponding $\alpha$ values in the plot.
+Across all $\alpha$ values, \linucbPlus shows superior performance compared to \linucb, \smoothCorral, \dynamicBalancing and \linucbPlusCorral.
+These results indicate that \linucbPlus can be practically applied without an expressive action set (thus without \cref{assumption:action_set}).